 ||Richard T. Hurley, Professor and Chair, Department of Computing and Information Systems, Trent University

 Through this fellowship, he will be conducting research on the academic performance of students who have been admitted through articulation agreements, compared with students entering directly from high school and college transfer students admitted outside formalized pathways.
 He will also be documenting effective student mobility practices including using program learning outcomes and assigning block credits in a way that ensures students are academically prepared to enter University programming on an advanced standing basis.
 This project will increase institutional knowledge at Trent University about transfer-related student outcomes and share effective block-transfer models utilized within the department of Computing and Information Systems with other academic units at Trent.

 What role do faculty members play in transfer and student mobility?
 What unique insights do faculty members have on the challenges and opportunities in creating pathways and course equivalencies?

-Join us for two live interactive podcasts to hear firsthand about 2019 Faculty Fellows program learnings, including: faculty perspectives on transfer, simplifying administrative processes for faculty and transfer students, learning from other departments, and creating faculty resources.
+We hosted two live interactive podcasts to hear firsthand about 2019 Faculty Fellows program learnings, including: faculty perspectives on transfer, simplifying administrative processes for faculty and transfer students, learning from other departments, and creating faculty resources.

 Session 1: University Focus